Moncloa.com: History

 In September 2019, the newspaper also published audio recording from a luncheon held on 23 October 2009, where Villarejo, Dolores Delgado and judge Baltasar Garzón were seated.
 In the recording, Delgado stated that several Spanish judges and prosecutors had been with underage girls on a trip to Colombia.
 As Villarejo was responsible for the recordings, Moncloa was accused of being "a tool of Villarejo", but the newspaper stated claimed to have no connections to the businessman.
 However, the Spanish radio station Cadena SER revealed that the administrator of Moncloa's publisher Mercados y Estilos de Vida SL, Suárez Sánchez-Ocaña, is a partner of a businessman Antonio Codías Berrocal, who had conducted "substantial business dealings" with Villarejo.

 The director of Moncloa, Alejandro Suárez Sánchez-Ocaña, wrote a Q&A in response to the controversy caused by the leaks.
 Sánchez-Ocaña wrote that while Moncloa does not have access to the entire archive of Villarejo, it is certain that it contains "tens of thousands of files, some of which are audio and hours and hours long" and "more than a decade of recordings, images, dossiers, and press clippings".
 However, Sánchez-Ocaña refused to reveal where the newspaper obtained the documents from.
 In an interview with LaSexta, he acknowledged Moncloa's extensive ties to Merca2 and Qué!, but denied that the newspaper has any ties to Villarejo, describing the claims as "absolutely false" and stating that Moncloa has "nothing to do with Villarejo".

 By a court order, the newspaper was ordered to hand over the audio recordings and reveal all information related to José Villarejo.
-Spanish courts opened an investigation into the accusations revaled by the audio recordings, as well as to investigate "a relationship between Villarejo or other people investigated in the case and the digital leak of this recording."
+Spanish courts opened an investigation into the accusations revealed by the audio recordings, as well as to investigate "a relationship between Villarejo or other people investigated in the case and the digital leak of this recording."
 In November 2019, the National High Court of Spain prohibited Moncloa from publishing further news related to the recordings.